bitsector/cluster-tester/README.md

 - simple_connectivity_test.go

 ### Deployment Topology Constraints E2E test
-This test will deploy a HPA and a deployment with a topologySpreadConstraints in its manifests.
+This test will deploy an HPA and a deployment with a topologySpreadConstraints in its manifests.
 The Deployment pods will trigger high CPU simulation, this will trigger the HPA, the HPA will trigger the cluster to create more pods.
 Once more pods are created the test code will collect data on all the pods and their zones of schedule, verifying that the topologySpreadConstraints condition is met.
 The test will fail if and only if the condition is not met.